 In 1993, Hans Ulrich Obrist together with artists Christian Boltanski and Bertrand Lavier, conceived do it, an exhibition based entirely on artists’ instructions, which could be followed to create temporary art works for the duration of a show. do it has challenged traditional exhibition formats, questioned authorship, and championed art’s ability to exist beyond a single gallery space.
 Since do it began, many new versions have appeared, including do it (museum) , do it (tv) , and do it (in school) .
 Over time, do it has grown from 12 to over 400 sets of artists’ instructions, and has been shown in more than 150 art spaces in over 15 countries.

-As many around the world are experiencing social distancing and orders to stay at home, ICI is relaunching do it (home).
-A version of do it envisioned by Hans Ulrich Obrist in 1995 and produced by ICI, do it (home) assembled a set of artists instructions that could easily be realized in one’s own home.
-Since then, “do it has always taken place in public and in private—spheres of life that for many have coalesced in recent months,” says Obrist.
+As social distancing requirements remain necessary, and many around the world are experiencing renewed calls to stay home, NSU Art Museum Fort Lauderdale is joining Independent Curators International (ICI) and over 50 art spaces around the world in sharing do it (home).
+A version of do it envisioned by Obrist in 1995, do it (home) assembles a set of artists’ instructions that can easily be realized in one’s own home.

-do it (home) is curated by Hans Ulrich Obrist and produced by Independent Curators International (ICI), New York. do it (home) is made available to art spaces internationally free of charge, in response to the COVID-19 crisis, with the support of ICI’s Board of Trustees, contributors to ICI’s Access Fund, and the Jeanne and Dennis Masel Foundation.
+do it (home) is curated by Hans Ulrich Obrist and produced by Independent Curators International (ICI), New York. do it (home) is made available to art spaces internationally free of charge, in response to the COVID-19 crisis, with the support of ICI’s Board of Trustees, contributors to ICI’s Access Fund, the Andy Warhol Foundation for the Visual Arts, and the Jeanne and Dennis Masel Foundation.